Ryan5453/lyricscribe/README.md

 # LyricScribe: STT Research

 > [!WARNING]
-> This project is currently a draft, take everything with a grain of salt.
+> This project is in progress and does not reflect the final results.

 ## Introduction
 Most public libraries of music lyrics are generally high quality, but the size of the libraries are quite small.
 For example, MusixMatch claims to have ~11 million human lyric transcriptions in their library, but Spotify has ~100 million songs in their library, indicating that approximately 89% of songs lack lyrics.